 - Some credit card options offer a 0 percent intro APR on both purchases and balance transfers, while other cards only offer a 0 percent intro APR on balance transfers or a 0 percent intro APR on purchases.

 - If you're interested in a credit card with a 0 percent intro APR offer, be sure to read the terms carefully.
 Intro APR offers only last for a specific period of time, and you'll typically need to transfer any balances within the first few months of account opening.
 You'll also need to pay a balance transfer fee of 3 percent to 5 percent of each transfer.

 - Your 0 percent intro APR offer can be canceled if you don't manage the account responsibly.

 Unless you’ve been living under a rock, you’ve probably heard about credit cards that offer a 0 percent intro APR.
 Maybe you received a preapproved credit card offer in the mail, or perhaps you saw a commercial about balance transfer credit cards that can help you pay down debt.
 Either way, it’s important to understand what a 0 percent APR card can do — and what it can’t do.

-If you’re thinking of signing up for a card that gives you 0 percent APR, there’s plenty you should know before you do so you can get the most of your 0 percent APR credit card and avoid some very common pitfalls.
+A credit card with a 0 percent intro APR offer can be a valuable tool, but it can’t magically make your financial woes disappear.
+If you’re thinking of signing up for a card that gives you a 0 percent intro APR, there are plenty of things to know about 0 percent APR cards before you do so you can get the most out of your credit card and avoid some very common pitfalls.